 Global Input

 The table below presents the different assumptions we used for the high-level cost-effectiveness analysis of the measures included in the deep dive.
-Although the AESC 2024 study has been released and constitutes the most recent data source in the State, we recommend using the same assumptions as the 2022-2024 CL&P for the economic inputs.
+Although the AESC 2024 study has been released and constitutes the most recent data source in the State, we recommend using the same assumptions as the 2022-2024 C&LM Plan for the economic inputs.
 However, since the 2022-2024 C&LM Plan does not provide any assumptions related to avoided GHG emissions, we recommend using the AESC 2024 study.

 Table 0-1: Global Input for Cost-effectiveness Analysis